davebenson/glb-rigger/README.md

 Remember, just like a bad skinning job can make your character's elbows look weird, a bad joke about rigging can make your audience cringe!
 But we're willing to take that risk.

+## Import into Blender

+Using File / Import is a gLTF 2.0 option.
+Use it.
+For Bones and Skin, if you use 'Bone Dir' == blender, you'll want to set Disable Bone Shape.

+Once imported, select the skeleton.
+Enter Pose Mode (Ctrl-TAB) then go to the Pose menu, and select Clear Transform / All.

 ## License

 MIT